denismilovanov/PostgresqlDeployerGUI/README.md

 get schema state at any time in the past to rollback if it is needed, or say `git pull` and see the difference between states (if you organize database objects storage).

-PostgreSQLDeployerGUI works with 4 database objects types:
+PostgreSQLDeployerGUI works with 6 database objects types:
 * tables,
 * seeds (data of system dictionaries, mappings, settings, etc),
 * types (PostgreSQL user types),
-* functions (PostgreSQL stored procedures).
+* functions (PostgreSQL stored procedures),
+* sequencies,
+* triggers,
+and with arbitrary queries.

 Tables DDL's (`CREATE TABLE`, `CREATE INDEX`, `ALTER TABLE`) are committed into git and can be deployed automatically if 2 conditions are satisfied: